Python SDK

 Federation

-Orchestrate federated training across devices.
+Orchestrate federated training across devices (enterprise add-on).

 federation = Federation(api_key="edg_...", name="my-federation")